1. Introduction and background

 4. Accession information

 Recording the provenance of material held by Surrey History Centre is a crucial part of preserving the integrity of Surrey's archival heritage.
 Archivists will create an accession record for every archival record or records that enter the Centre.
-This record will include the unique identifier assigned to the records (which will subsequently be linked to the catalogue record), the name and contact details of the source, the terms of deposit (eg. donation, deposit, transfer, purchase or bequest), the size of the deposit (cubic metres), the date of deposit, and will give a preliminary indication of the scope, covering dates, and any restrictions on access or copying.
+This record will include the unique identifier assigned to the records (which will subsequently be linked to the catalogue record), the name and contact details of the source, the terms of deposit (such as donation, deposit, transfer, purchase or bequest), the size of the deposit (cubic metres), the date of deposit, and will give a preliminary indication of the scope, covering dates, and any restrictions on access or copying.

 Surrey History Centre currently records and retains this accession information on its CALM database which contains a comprehensive record of accessions since 1992.
 Hard copy registers are also maintained and for the period before 1992 provide the fundamental record of accessions into the History Centre's predecessors, Surrey Record Office and Guildford Muniment Room.
 Accession register information is not made available to the public.